escolmebartlebooth/usdc-t1-p3-final/README.md

 #### 4. Appropriate training data

-I used the Udacity provided training data as it seemed to be more 'stable' and was a readily available source.
+I used the Udacity provided training data as it seemed to be a ready source of smooth driving.
 As mentioned above, to reduce the high zero steering angles, augmentation on that data sat was carried out.

 I also recorded my own steeper angle recovery data around the section of the course after the bridge where my model was not performing well.